simplymichael/smart-form-validator/README.md

    The value (`on` or `off`) will be passed as the first argument (the `value` argument) to the validator.
    The `checked` state will be passed in as `extras.checked`.

-A validator should return `true` if the field passed the validation rule.
+A validator should return `true` if the field it is validating passed the validation rule.
 Otherwise it should return `false`.

 ### Registering validators
 After creating a validator, we must register it with the `addValidator(name, validator, meta)` method